Serbian Progressive Party

 The Serbian Progressive Party (Српска напредна странка, abbr.
-SNS) is a major populist and catch-all political party in Serbia.
-It has been the ruling party since 2012.
+SNS) is a major political party in Serbia, described as populist and catch-all.
+It has been the country's ruling party since 2012.
 Miloš Vučević, the former prime minister of Serbia, has served as its president since 2023.

 Founded by Tomislav Nikolić and Aleksandar Vučić in 2008 as a split from the Serbian Radical Party, SNS served in opposition to the Democratic Party until 2012.
 SNS gained prominence and became the largest opposition party due to their anti-corruption platform and the protests in 2011 at which they demanded early elections.
 In 2012, Nikolić was elected president of Serbia and succeeded by Vučić as president of SNS.
 A coalition government led by SNS and Socialist Party of Serbia (SPS) was also formed.
-Vučić became prime minister in 2014 while SNS became the largest party in Belgrade and Vojvodina in 2014 and 2016 respectively.
+Vučić became prime minister in 2014 while SNS became the largest party in Belgrade and Vojvodina in 2014 and 2016, respectively.

 SNS chose Vučić as their presidential candidate for the 2017 election, which he ultimately won.
 Mass protests were organised following his election, while Ana Brnabić, an independent who later joined SNS, succeeded him as prime minister.
-SNS was later faced with protests from 2018 to 2020 and gained a supermajority of seats in the National Assembly of Serbia after the 2020 election which was boycotted by most opposition parties.
+SNS was later faced with protests from 2018 to 2020 and gained a supermajority of seats in the National Assembly of Serbia after the 2020 election, which was boycotted by most opposition parties.
 The Serbian Patriotic Alliance merged into SNS in 2021 while environmental protests were also organised in 2021 and 2022.
-Vučić was re-elected as president in 2022, while SNS has continued to lead the government with SPS.
-A year later, Vučić was succeeded by Vučević as president of SNS, who led the party in the 2023 election.
+Vučić was re-elected as president in 2022, while SNS has since continued to lead the government with SPS.
+A year later, Vučić was succeeded by Vučević as president of SNS, who led the party in the 2023 parliamentary election.
 Since 2024, SNS has faced student-led anti-corruption protests.

 Political scientists have described SNS as a populist and catch-all party that either has a weak ideological profile or that is non-ideological.
 SNS supports Serbia's accession to the European Union but its support is rather pragmatic than ideological.
 An economically neoliberal party, SNS has pushed for austerity, market economy reforms, privatisation, economic liberalisation, and has reformed wages, pensions, the labour law, introduced a lex specialis for Belgrade Waterfront, and reformed the Constitution in the part related to judiciary.
 SNS is an associated member of the European People's Party and a member of the International Democracy Union.
 Critics have assessed that after it came to power, Serbia has suffered from democratic backsliding into authoritarianism, as well as a decline in media freedom and civil liberties.
 As of 2024, SNS has at least 700,000 members, making it one of the largest political parties by membership in Europe.